-The origins of Islamic Finance date back many centuries and can be traced to the original of Islam as a religion.
+The origins of Islamic Finance date back many centuries and can be traced to the origin of Islam as a religion.
 It is a form of financing which is based upon the principles of Shariah as prescribed in the Holy Quran, the Sunnah (practices and citations of the Prophet Mohammed and as deduced by way of analogy by Shariah Scholars).

 Islamic finance is materially different from conventional financing as the payment and receipt of interest is strictly prohibited under Islam.
 Moreover, given that it is based on concepts such as “ethical investing” and “moral purchasing”, Islamic Finance is therefore governed by a set of rules which prescribe how to conduct business and trade within an economy based on justice for all participants.